 In this exercise, becoming an expert breath counter is not what’s important.
 It’s the process — tracking attention and steadying awareness – that’s invaluable in strengthening our ability to stay grounded in the face of harder and harder life challenges.

-[You will find many exercises for steadying mindful awareness in The Resilience Toolkit, forthcoming in September 2018.]
+[You will find many exercises for steadying mindful awareness in Resilience, forthcoming in September 2018.]